rehierl/abstract-properties/11-x-hierarchies/12-2-hierarchy-of-rpaths/1-0-setup-simple.md

 be understood to be defined based on the **prefix-of** operator, which can be described as a specialization of the subset-of operator.
 After all, each rooted path is an ordered sequence and therefore corresponds with a totally ordered set of nodes.
-That is, the base relationship operator in the context of a setup of rooted paths is the subset-of operator, not the superset-of operator.
+That is, the base operator in the context of a setup of rooted paths is the subset-of operator, not the superset-of operator.

 * `(s related-to t) <=> (s prefix-of t) <=> (s subset-of t)`

-Since a setup of rooted paths can be understood to represent a set of all the rooted paths in a single tree, any two rooted paths in `S` share a common prefix and (possibly empty) disjoint suffixes.
+Since a setup of rooted paths is intended to represent a set of all the rooted paths in a single tree, any two rooted paths in `S` must share a common prefix and (possibly empty) disjoint suffixes.
 Because of that, two paths `(s,t in S)` are either related ex-or overlap each other - i.e. the **RE-OV** case.